marcdecker/cp4d-on-sno/cp4d-on-sno-installation-guide.md

 xDitZ-D8I2H-vCSKi-bkIqS
 ```

-Update your /etc/hosts file on your laptop and on the bastion, for example:
+Update your /etc/hosts file on your laptop and on the bastion (as root user), for example:

 ```
 192.168.252.104  console-openshift-console.apps.sno-two.example.com oauth-openshift.apps.sno-two.example.com snotwo api.sno-two.example.com